microsoft/FluidFramework/BREAKING.md

 - [Moving DriverHeader and merge with CreateNewHeader](#moving-driverheader-and-merge-with-createnewheader)

 ### IPersistedCache-Changes
 Added api `removeAllEntriesForDocId` which allows removal of all entries for a given document id.
+Also the schema for entries stored inside odsp `IPersistedCache` has changed.
+It now stores/expect values as `IPersistedCacheValueWithEpoch`.
+So host needs to clear its cached entries in this version.

 ### Moving DriverHeader and merge with CreateNewHeader
 Compile time only API breaking change between runtime and driver.
 Only impacts driver implementer.